-3) Don’t Put Off The Small Items– Once you’ve decided on your main components, don’t forget to spend time on the small things, as well.
-It’s easy to get caught up focusing on the big ticket items, but it’s often the interior design details, like trim, accent colors, and hardware that really make a remodeling project come to life.
+Once you’ve decided on your main components, don’t forget to spend time on the small things, as well.
+It’s easy to get caught up focusing on the big ticket items, but it’s often the interior design details, like trim, under cabinet lighting, accent colors, backsplash tile and hardware that really make a remodeling project come to life.

 Anticipate Problems and Delays

 Inevitably with every project you are going to run into scheduling problems and hidden conditions behind the walls.
 Anticipate Your Budget Going Over- 9 times out of 10 because of unexpected expenses.

 Especially when you are working on your kitchen, you will typically find your ultimate cost to be about 25 percent higher than your original estimate.
 The same 25 percent figure also applies to the amount of time it will take to complete the project.

 There are no hard-and-fast rules, but one thing experienced remodeling professionals have learned–always expect the unexpected

 Plan to Eat Out | Setup a Temporary Kitchen

 Eating out for dinner every night can become costly.
 Have you planned for this and put it into your budget?

 Discuss with your contractor the feasibility of setting up a temporary kitchen.
 This could include a temporary sink, refrigerator, microwave, and even cooktop.